BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/labs/structuring_your_directory.md

 ## Your First Program

-Click on the file "hello.js" in the file explorer and add the following line of code to it:
+Click on the file "hello.js" in the file explorer on the left-hand side of VSCode, and add the following line of code to it:

 ```js
 console.log("Hello, world!")